According to the latest finance tech news, a

-International payments have been identified by banks as a process that could be made faster and cheaper by new technology such as DLT.
-And while several banks are currently using Ripple’s bi-directional messaging service xCurrent, it “is not a ditributed ledger” said Schwartz.
+And while several banks are currently using Ripple’s bi-directional messaging service xCurrent, it “is not a distributed ledger” said Schwartz.

-Distributed ledgers are based on the principle of immutable databases updated by a network of computers and secured by cryptography as opposed to the traditional model of a centralised authority.
+Unlike the traditional model of a centralized authority, distributed ledgers are based on immutable databases that are updated by a network of computers and secured by cryptography.

 For more information and news about finance and other technologies, keep reading iTMunch!